-At Meridian, we strongly encourage parents’ involvement as an essential part of improving the well-being and behavior of children.
-Prevention programs such as All Stars and Guiding Good Choices are designed to be delivered prior to the onset of high-risk behavior.
+At Meridian, we strongly encourage parental involvement as an essential part of improving the well-being and behavior of children.
+Evidence-based substance use prevention programs are designed to be delivered prior to the onset of high-risk behavior.

-These programs are intended to reduce the risk of developing behavioral health problems, such a underage alcohol consumption or the abuse of drugs, legal or illegal.
+These programs are intended to reduce the risk of developing behavioral health problems, such as underage alcohol consumption or the abuse of drugs, legal or illegal.

-Meridian offers these programs at no cost to families.
-Participants may be eligible for recognition and prizes upon successful completion of each program.
+Meridian offers these programs at no cost to students and families.

 Mental Health First Aid

-Similar to First Aid and Cardiopulmonary Resuscitation (CPR) for medical emergencies, Mental Health First Aid (MHFA) trains participants to identify and respond to potential mental illness or substance use disorders until appropriate professional help can arrive.
+Similar to First Aid and Cardiopulmonary Resuscitation (CPR) for medical emergencies, Mental Health First Aid (MHFA) trains participants to identify and respond to potential mental health challenges or substance use disorders until appropriate professional help can arrive.
+Meridian currently has a grant to provide this course at no cost to attendees.
+To register for a course, email email@example.com.
 Learn more about the MHFA program.